LucasLyn/macbookpro9.x-linux/README.md

     $ loadkeys dk-latin1

-This loads the `nodeadkeys` version of a Danish keyboard (for information about "dead keys" see [here](https://en.wikipedia.org/wiki/Dead_key)).
+This loads the `latin1` (aka `nodeadkeys`) version of a Danish keyboard (for information about "dead keys" see [here](https://en.wikipedia.org/wiki/Dead_key)).
-However, most, if not all regular `xx` or `xx-latin1` language keymaps does not follow a Mac layout, and thus causes issue.
+However, most, if not all regular `xx` or `xx-latin1` language keymaps does not follow a Mac layout, and thus causes issues.
-To get a list of keymaps that might work out of the box for you, you can list all keymaps with the `localectl` command:
+To get a full list of keymaps in the installation ISO that might work out of the box for you, you can list all keymaps with the `localectl` command:

     $ localectl list-keymaps